Avocado Farming in Kenya is one of the most demanded products for local and export markets.

-This increase has also been associated with a series of drawbacks since the avocado crop requires large water for its optimal development.
+This increase has also been associated with drawbacks since the avocado crop requires ample water for optimal development.

-In areas where the level of rainfall does not meet the plant’s water requirements, it should be subjected to very abundant irrigation systems, thus putting the natural water sources at risk, mainly in those places with minimal resources.
+In areas where the level of rainfall does not meet the plant’s water requirements, it should be subjected to extensive irrigation systems, thus putting the natural water sources at risk, mainly in those places with minimal resources.

 Avocado Farming in Kenya – General characteristics

-Although the taxonomic classification of avocado has been discussed for an extended period of time since different species came to be differentiated.
+Although the taxonomic classification of avocado has been discussed for an extended period since different species came to be differentiated.

-It is a kind of arboreal bearing, which can reach 20 meters in height, although it generally remains between 8 and 12 meters.
+It is a kind of arboreal bearing that can reach 20 meters in height, although it generally remains between 8 and 12 meters.

 In commercial plantations, the tendency is not to let them grow above 5 meters, thus facilitating the different tasks to be carried out, such as harvesting, pruning, and pest and disease control.

-To avoid self-fertilization, You need to mix two types of avocado trees in the same field.
+To avoid self-fertilization, mix two avocado trees in the same field.
 These two types(type A and type B) will then flower at different times of the year.
-Hence encouraging cross-pollination, which in turn leads to high yields as compared to self-pollination.
+Hence encouraging cross-pollination, which leads to high yields compared to self-pollination.

-Bees are considered the primary pollinators of the avocado flowers, hence needing beehives in your orchard.
+Bees are the primary pollinators of avocado flowers, needing beehives in your orchard.

 Avocado Varieties in Kenya

-There are over 40 varieties of avocado trees countrywide.
-However, the main preferred avocado fruits for processing and export are the Fuerte and Hass variety.
+There are over 40 varieties of avocado trees countrywide—however, the Fuerte and Hass variety’s main preferred avocado fruits for processing and export.

 Other types used commercially include;